SteeltoeOSS/Samples/CircuitBreaker/src/AspDotNet4/FortuneTeller/Fortune-Teller-UI4/README.md

 2016-11-22T09:48:04.93-0700 [APP/0]      OUT 2016-11-22 16:48:04Z|INFO|Starting web server instance...
 2016-11-22T09:48:05.04-0700 [APP/0]      OUT Server Started.... press CTRL + C to stop
 ```

 At this point the Fortune Teller UI is up and running and ready for displaying your fortune.
-Hit http://fortuneui.x.y.z/ to see it!
+Hit <http://fortuneui.x.y.z/> to see it!

-# Using the Hystrix Dashboard - Cloud Foundry
+## Using the Hystrix Dashboard - Cloud Foundry

 Once you have the two applications communicating, you can make use of the Hystrix dashboard by following the instructions below.

 1. Open a browser or browser window and connect to the Pivotal Apps Manager.
-You will have to use a link that is specific to your Cloud Foundry setup. (e.g. https://apps.system.testcloud.com)
+You will have to use a link that is specific to your Cloud Foundry setup. (e.g. <https://apps.system.testcloud.com>)
 2. Follow [these instructions](http://docs.pivotal.io/spring-cloud-services/1-3/common/circuit-breaker/using-the-dashboard.html) to open the Hystrix dashboard service.
 3. Go back to the Fortune-Teller-UI application and obtain several fortunes.
 Observe the values changing in the Hystrix dashboard.
 Click the refresh button on the UI app quickly to see the dashboard update.

+---

+### See the Official [Steeltoe Circuit Breaker Documentation](https://steeltoe.io/docs/steeltoe-circuitbreaker) for a more in-depth walkthrough of the samples and more detailed information